 The second half was a dogfight between five teams, with the Reds trying their best to again finish first to negate the need for a playoff.
 The Hollywood Stars emerged as their most dangerous rival as the Reds pitching faltered down the stretch as they lost the drive for the second half crown by dropping a doubleheader on the last day of the season.
 A best-of-seven playoff series between the Reds and Stars began on October 8, with the Reds winning the first two games at home.
 When play shifted to Hollywood, the Stars streaked to the pennant by winning four games in a row behind the pitching and hitting of Frank Shellenback.

 The loss of the championship was a bitter disappointment for Killefer, who knew he would have to make wholesale changes for the 1930 season.
-Offensively, the Reds put up some stunning numbers; Ike Boone (.407) had 323 hits and 55 home runs; Fuzzy Hufft (.379) and Monk Sherlock (.336) were outstanding, with Hufft poling 39 round-trippers.
+Offensively, the 1929 Reds put up some stunning numbers; Ike Boone (.407) had 323 hits, 55 home runs and an alt-time professional record of 553 total bases; Fuzzy Hufft (.379) and Monk Sherlock (.336) were outstanding, with Hufft poling 39 round-trippers.
 Together the trio drove in 541 runs.

 In early November 1929, Red Killefer underwent surgery for appendicitis at a Redondo Beach hospital.
 Newspaper reports commented on how calm and tough he was for "lay[ing] on an operating table smoking a cigarette as he watched the doctor remove his appendix."